28/NoteworthyII/README.md

 ### Dependencies

 Dependency management and updating is done manually.
-All libraries are packaged with Noteworthy.
+All libraries are packaged with Noteworthy II.

 1. GhostLib
 An utility library made by Ghost Dancer.
-Developed with Noteworthy.
+Developed with Noteworthy II.
 Located [here](/lib/GhostLib).

 2. CallbackHandler